cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 > ```
 > A clean listing of the UCA USERS GROUP certificate confirms both that the provider invocation is correct and that the token is accessible.
 The `sunpkcs11` debug output names the underlying PKCS#11 `CKR_*` result code when something is wrong, which distinguishes a provider or library problem from a genuine PIN rejection.

-> **Note — Recovering a locked token:** If the Token Passcode counter reaches zero the token locks.
+> **Note: Recovering a locked token:** If the Token Passcode counter reaches zero the token locks.
 On this token the **Token unlock object** is the **Administrator Passcode** (there is no user PUK), which can reset the user PIN via SAC.
-However, possession of the Administrator Passcode depends on how IdenTrust provisioned the token — it is not always released to the subscriber, and it has its own independent retry limit that can also lock permanently.
+However, possession of the Administrator Passcode depends on how IdenTrust provisioned the token; it is not always released to the subscriber, and it has its own independent retry limit that can also lock permanently.
 Do not rely on the admin unlock as a safety net unless the Administrator Passcode value is known to be held and recorded.
 Treat a lockout as a worst case that may require a replacement token and certificate re-issuance from IdenTrust.

 ![SafeNet Authentication Client token detail showing the Token unlock object is the Administrator Passcode, with the separate three-retry Digital Signature PIN and PUK](readme-images/SAC_Token_Unlock_Object.png)